AiCodingBattle/eazypaste-gpt/currentTasks.md

 - Added file separators and paths in context
 - Fixed file selection state reactivity
 - Fixed path module issues with IPC handlers
+- ✅ Fixed folder expansion to properly show nested files and folders
+- ✅ Fixed folder contents loading and serialization
+- ✅ Implemented real-time file selection/deselection

 ## What is blocked ❌
-- Folder expansion shows UI elements but no content despite files existing
-- Hidden Files/Folders textfield is not editable
-- Copy Full Prompt button placement needs to be between User's Task and Selected Files Preview
-- Tree data not properly populating for expanded folders
+- None at the moment

 ## What is in progress ⚙️
-- ⚙️ Fixing folder tree data population for expanded folders
-- ⚙️ Making Hidden Files/Folders field editable
-- ⚙️ Reorganizing PromptBuilder layout for copy button
-- ⚙️ Debugging tree data structure issues
+- None at the moment

 ## What is next ⚠️
-- Fix folder expansion to properly show nested files and folders
-- Make Hidden Files/Folders field editable and functional
-- Move Copy Full Prompt button between sections
-- Debug and fix tree data population
-- Complete folder tree view implementation
 - Add file content preview
 - Implement prompt building logic
 - Add proper error handling and user feedback